 FHA Streamline refinances are available with very little paperwork, and they don’t require an appraisal.
 VA refis are known as IRRRLs – that’s pronounced “earls” – and they’re similarly easy to apply for with minimum requirements.

 Before you apply to refinance your mortgage, take a realistic look at your family’s budget.
 Base your decision on how much equity you have and what you plan to use the money for.
 Will it be worth it?
 Below we have some pros and cons to help you decide:

 - You could refinance to a lower rate with different loan terms, saving money each month and over the life of the loan.

 - Taking cash out of your primary mortgage means you only worry about one monthly payment.

 - Your mortgage interest may be tax-deductible.

-- You can potentially take out a large lump sum to pay for improvements or consolidate debt.
+- You can potentially take out a large lump sum to pay for improvements or to pay off debt.

 How To Refinance A Mortgage